polyfony-inc/polyfony/README.md

 ```

 An email that fails to send, but has ->send(true) will end up in the Emails table.
 You can send it later.
-It's `creation_date` column will be filled, but it will have an empty `sending_date` column, making it really easy to retry later.
+Its `creation_date` column will be filled, but it will have an empty `sending_date` column, making it really easy to retry later.

 ```php
 (new Emails(267)) // assuming its id is 267